Update: We now offer office, telephone and video consultations. Please call us at (626) 256-8500.

 We review your background to see if there are any waivers or pardons that can help your immigration status.

-We prepare you for hearings and interviews.
-We also attend them to support you, help you understand what is happening and answer any questions.
+We prepare you for immigration interviews and hearings.
+We also attend them to help you understand what is happening and answer any questions.

 Experienced Immigration Lawyer Doreen Emenike has significant knowledge in handling similar immigration matters and has a high success rate.